 Some Character Stat types are structured to only allow numeric values to be stored.
 These fields can be used when building calculation or command strings as well.

-Within RPGSmith users have the ability to export and save a copy a given Rule Set.
-This includes all Items, Spells, Abilities, Character Stats, Characters and their settings within a given Rule Set.
-This Import method allows a user to import and deploy that saved Rule Set.
+Within RPGSmith users have the ability to share their created Rule Sets.
+This includes all Items, Spells, Abilities, Character Stats and their settings within a given Rule Set.
+The Rule Set Import method allows a user to import and deploy that saved Rule Set.

 There are 2 levels where a record can exist depending on the type: at a Rule Set Level, or at a Character Level.

-See the descriptions of each below for more information about each.
+See the descriptions of each type below for more information.

 Item Templates are created and maintained at a Rule Set Level only.
 Item Templates are used as templates from which “Items” can be created and added to given character in the same Rule Set.

 All fields of information noted in the Item Template section exist at the Item level also.
-In addition to these there are a couple of additional fields associated to items:
+In addition to these, there are a couple of additional fields associated to just items:

 Spells exist only at a Rule Set Level.
 When Spells are created, whether from a Character or Rule Set interface, they are created at the Rule Set Level.
-Like Items from a Character’s “Spells” screen a spell can be “Add”ed or “Created”ed with very similar interface.
+Like Items, “Spells” can be “Add”ed or “Created”ed with very similar interface.
 Spells do have different fields than items: